karma-nest/job-nest/SECURITY.md

 ## Contact Information

-For any questions regarding this security policy, please contact <info@afridek.software>.
+For any questions regarding this security policy, please contact <giftmoobi@gmail.com>.